Your cart is empty

 The first vacation with a baby is exciting—and brings with it many questions: How long can a baby sit in the car?
 What should be in hand luggage on an airplane?
 And which essentials make a train journey easier?
 With the right preparation and checklist, the trip will be relaxing and safe for the whole family.

-The first vacation with a baby?
-Sounds dreamy, but at the same time, it involves a lot of planning.
-Packing suitcases, checking paperwork, planning breaks… it can quickly become stressful.
-But don't worry: With the right checklists and smart tools, the trip will be relaxing.
+Your first holiday with a baby?
+Sounds wonderful, but also like a lot of planning.
+Packing suitcases, checking paperwork, planning breaks… it's easy to get stressed.
+But don't worry: with the right checklists and smart tools, the trip will be relaxing.

-The fact is: Whether by car, train, or plane, traveling with a baby is different.
+The fact is: traveling with a baby is different, whether by car, train, or plane.
 Good preparation is the key to less chaos and more adventure.

 Sleep & Comfort: Favorite blanket, pacifier, cuddly toy

-Safety: Baby seat/child seat, first aid kit, MARY by sticklett
+Safety: Baby car seat/child car seat, travel first-aid kit, MARY by sticklett

 • Newborns: max.
-1 hour at a time, then break
+1 hour at a time, then a break

 • Babies from 3–6 months: 1.5–2 hours possible